Skip to content

 The specific cryptographic and logical controls used to protect the system.

-• Oversight Gate: A oneshot channel-based suspension system for human approval.
+• Cryptographic Oversight Gate: A oneshot channel-based suspension system for human approval of sensitive operations, requiring an Ed25519 digital signature generated by the client and validated by the backend.

 • Neural Shield: A regex-driven redaction engine that blocks API keys and secrets in outbound logs.